Distributed Koopman Operator Learning for Perception and Safe Navigation: Introduction

-In real-world ITS deployments, perception is often achieved through high-dimensional sensing modalities such as cameras, radar, or LiDAR units mounted on vehicles, roadside units, or drones~\cite{xu2025lv}.
+In real-world autonomous navigation deployments, perception is often achieved through high-dimensional sensing modalities such as cameras, radar, or LiDAR units mounted on vehicles, roadside units, or drones~\cite{xu2025lv}.
 Extracting and modeling dynamic behavior of obstacles from such data is nontrivial, especially when explicit motion models are unknown or unreliable.
 A natural remedy is to treat the environment as a spatiotemporal density field e.g., occupancy, flow, or intensity maps, and to learn predictive models directly from raw sensor sequences.
-This shift toward data-driven forecasting enables better handling of complex, non-Newtonian motion patterns (e.g. crowds, group flows) as probabilistic density predictions~\cite{hafner2019learning}, which aligns well with ITS needs such as trajectory prediction, flow forecasting, and shared autonomous navigation.
+This shift toward data-driven forecasting enables better handling of complex, non-Newtonian motion patterns (e.g. crowds, group flows) as probabilistic density predictions~\cite{hafner2019learning}, which aligns well with autonomous navigation needs such as trajectory prediction, flow forecasting, and shared autonomous navigation.

+The Koopman operator theory originates from the seminal work of B.O.
+Koopman in the early 1930s~\cite{koopman1931hamiltonian}, where it was introduced as an infinite-dimensional linear operator acting on observables of nonlinear dynamical systems.
+Although initially developed within the context of Hamiltonian mechanics, its broader implications for nonlinear dynamics were recognized much later.
+Over the past two decades, the Koopman framework has experienced renewed interest, largely due to its systematic development and popularization, establishing its role as a unifying spectral theory for nonlinear systems and data-driven analysis~\cite{mezic2005spectral,mezic2013analysis}.
+For comprehensive historical background and mathematical foundations, we refer the reader to the expository overview in~\cite{mezic2021koopman}.
 The Koopman operator framework forms a powerful backbone for such data-driven modeling.
 By lifting nonlinear dynamics into a function space, system evolution becomes linear in the space of observables~\cite{mezic2013analysis}.
 This enables use of linear-system tools for nonlinear tasks like prediction, estimation, and control.
 In practice, finite-dimensional approximations of the Koopman operator are built from time-series data and have shown success in system identification, control, and spatiotemporal forecasting~\cite{mezic2013analysis, bevanda2021koopman, otto2021koopman, williams2015data, proctor2016dynamic}.
-In ITS and robotics domains, Koopman-based methods have been applied to modeling \cite{gu2023deep, tian2025physically}, planning~\cite{gutow2020koopman}, object tracking~\cite{comas2021self}, robust control~\cite{zhang2022robust}, and vehicular mobility systems~\cite{manzoor2023vehicular, zheng2024koopman}.
+In autonomous navigation and robotics domains, Koopman-based methods have been applied to modeling~\cite{gu2023deep, tian2025physically}, planning~\cite{gutow2020koopman}, object tracking~\cite{comas2021self}, robust control~\cite{zhang2022robust}, and vehicular mobility systems~\cite{manzoor2023vehicular, zheng2024koopman}.